Fall Races are Virtual – Now What?

-As runners and athletes (if you run, you are a runner and an athlete- pace and distance is irrelevant), we are resilient.
-Spring and fall racing season come around and we switch gears.
+As runners and athletes (if you run, you are a runner and an athlete- pace and distance are irrelevant), we are resilient.
+Spring and fall racing seasons come around, and we switch gears.
 We are focused, determined, and committed to achieving our goals, in addition to all the other family/friends/work commitments we have going on.
 We make it happen.
 If you are like me, you have an idea at the beginning of the year of your potential race plans, goals, and training strategies to make it all happen.

 As runners and athletes, we want to make progress.
 Progress looks different for each one of us.
 And while the Des Moines Marathon Weekend may be virtual, we can find purpose in our training.
 Progress comes from experience, practice, and commitment; these are not “canceled” this fall.

 So, let’s talk about how we can refine our practice, create experiences, and tap into our deepest commitment in the months of training ahead.

 Take advantage of easing the pressure of time goals, PR’s, BQ’s, NYC Qualifiers, and all the other outcome specific goals and try something new with our training (who knows, it may lead to even bigger and better goals in the future).